seperman/deepdiff/docs/commandline.rst

 The path is perhaps more readable now: `root['Molotov']['zip']`.
 It is more clear that the zip code of Molotov has changed.

 ..
 Note::
-    The parameters in the deep diff commandline are a subset of those in :ref:`deepdiff_label` 's Python API.
+    The parameters in the deep diff commandline are a subset of those in :ref:`deepdiff_module_label` 's Python API.

 .. _deep_grep_command: